 Two years later, Congress found that "the implementation of desegregation plans that require extensive student transportation has, in many cases, required local educational agencies to expand [sic] large amounts of funds, thereby depleting their financial resources . . .
 20 U. S. C. § 1702 (a) (3).
 (Emphasis added.)
 Congress did not respond by declaring that school boards were not subject to suit under § 1983 or any other federal statute, "but simply [legislated] revised evidentiary standards and remedial priorities to be employed by the courts in deciding such cases."
 Brief for National Education Assn., at 15-16.
 Indeed, Congress expressly reiterated that a cause of action, cognizable in the federal courts, exists for discrimination in the public school context.
 20 U. S. C. §§ 1703, 1706, 1708, 1710, 1718.
 The Act assumes that school boards will usually be the defendants in such suits.
-For example, § 211 of the Act, 20 U. S. C. § 1710 provides:
+For example, § 211 of the Act, 20 U. S. C. § 1710 provides: "The Attorney General shall not institute a civil action under section court) in § 1983 suits to obtain attorneys fees from the losing party, the Senate stated:

-The Attorney General shall not institute a civil action under section 1706 of this title [which allows for suit by both private parties and the Attorney General to redress discrimination in public education] before he-
+1706 of this title [which allows for suit by both private parties and the Attorney General to redress discrimination in public education] before he-